TruebitProtocol/truebit-eth/README.md

 ## Staking tokens

 In order to start a Solver or Verifier, one must first stake TRU into Truebit's incentive layer.
 Let's purchase 1000 TRU tokens for account 0.
-Check the price using `token price`, then
+First check the indices for your available accounts using `accounts` and the price in ETH using `token price -v 1000`.
+Check your balances for account 0 using `balance -a 0` Then
 ```sh
 token purchase -v 1000 -a 0
 ```
-Now we can stake some of our TRU.
+We can now stake some of our TRU which will enable us to solve or verify a task.
 ```sh
 token deposit -v 500 -a 0
 ```
 We can repeat this process for account 1, if desired.
-We are ready to start a Verifier, but if we wish to run a Solver, there is one additional step.
+We are ready to start a Verifier, however if we wish to run a Solver, there is one additional step.
 We must purchase a Solver license with ETH.
 Check the price using `license price`, then
 ```sh
 license purchase -a 0
 ```